AdobeDocs/experience-manager-65.en/help/sites-developing/framework.md

 ## Tags migration {#tags-migration}

 Experience Manager 6.4 onwards tags are stored under `/content/cq:tags`, which were earlier stored under `/etc/tags`.
 However, in scenarios where Adobe Experience Manager has been upgraded from previous version the tags are still present under the old location `/etc/tags`.
-In upgraded systems tags need to be migrated under `/content/cq:tags`.
+In upgraded systems, tags must be migrated under `/content/cq:tags`.

 >[!NOTE]
 >